Updated: 2 days ago

 So let’s get into the basics; as much as we are not proponents of having debt on credit cards, they can be a very important budgeting tool to manage money as most purchases and services are paid for on a monthly basis.
 In addition, they offer theft protection for the purchases that you make.

-So with reference to having credit cards, Cindy and I charge 95% of the purchases that we make and we pay them off each month.
+So with reference to having credit cards, Cindy and I charge 95% of the purchases that we make and we pay those bills off each month.
 This is the path that everyone should be looking to achieve.
 We simply link our credit account to our bank account with an auto payment each month.
 This method should keep you from overspending, as you really should pay off what you charge each month.

 So when it comes to the children . . . they’re going to be out in the world one day and when they start to buy things, having a good credit score is extremely important.
 I worked with a colleague who was 26 and didn’t have a credit card.
 She had no credit history other than a car she was driving, with her mom as a co-signer.
 I actually steered her into getting a credit card to start building credit.
 She admitted that her parents had never given her any direction on this subject.